-Nick Fletcher is an award-winning author and journalist, and one of Britain’s most prolific writers with more than 30,000 articles published, and also the author of 10 books.
+Nick Fletcher is an award-winning journalist, one of Britain’s most prolific writers with more than 30,000 articles published, and also the author of 10 books.

 Nick Fletcher is also noted as a crime-writer, with two novels and two collections of short stories published.
 He has won a fiction award from World Wide Writer’s Magazine.